beaumartinez/fuel/readme.md

 - [CasperJS](http://casperjs.org/)
     - [PhantomJS](http://phantomjs.org/)

-And a FuelBand and Nike+ account, of course.
+And a FuelBand and a Nike+ account, of course.

 ## Usage